RohitSasanamari/MyPortfolio/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="50%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 👨🏽‍💻 A Quick, Passionate and Non-Tiresome Learner ;
+- 👨🏽‍💻 A Developer & a Technology Nerd;
-- 🌱 Always having a urge to discover new learnings;
+- 🌱 Always ready to dive into new technologies;
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Fun-Fact: Smart-Work rather than Hard-Work;
 - 📫 How to reach me: rohit7406524@gmail.com;